 The first section I did was 2″ long.
-This is the second section where I took it up another 2″ to a total of 4″ length with tint.
+This is the second section where I took it up another 2″ to a total of 4″ length.
 I did this in 10 minute intervals

 Sorry for the chest shot!
 This is the part where I took the extensions out as I’d reached my own hair.
 I wanted to make sure I go an even result especially as I would be going at the back of my hair.
 I put the extensions on a baking tray covered with tin foil.
 As I was sitting in a room that was warm I decided not to wrap them with tin foil.
 However, if/when I do them again I would use tin foil to try and get a little more lift and a faster developing time.

 After 45 minutes with the tint on my extensions and only 5-10 minutes of the tint on my ends I decided to take it off.
 Hindsight says I could probably have done with just a few more minutes on my own hair as its a little brassy although purple shampoo will sort this.
 I then rinsed my hair and conditioned it.
 The extensions I rinsed, applied the toner (This comes with the kit) too and left for 3 minutes (This is like a conditioner based toner its a little odd) then rinsed them again.
 I was impressed as there was no hair loss what so ever!
 Once they were done I then sprayed them with heat protectant and dried them gently with my hair dryer on a cool heat and my Tangle Teezer.